Tropical Storm Gilda (1973): Preparation and impact

-When Gilda was forecast to move near southeastern Florida, gale warnings were issued from North Key Largo to Fort Lauderdale.
-Rough seas affected the Florida coastline for about 72 hours, causing moderate coastal property damage and beach erosion.
-After becoming a large subtropical cyclone, gale warnings were issued at various times from Cape Hatteras, North Carolina to the mouth of the Merrimack River in Massachusetts.
-High surf and minor beach erosion were reported along the coastline, and gale-force winds were observed from North Carolina to New Jersey.
-Over the western Atlantic Ocean, the storm produced strong winds and rough seas.
-One ship reported a wave height of 28 ft (8.5 m), though no significant marine losses were reported.
-Around the time of it becoming extratropical, Sable Island off the coast of Nova Scotia recorded a wind gust of 74 mph (119 km/h).
+The storm led to gale warnings for southeastern Florida from North Key Largo to Fort Lauderdale, and later from Cape Hatteras, North Carolina to the mouth of the Merrimack River in Massachusetts.
+Rough seas caused coastal property damage and beach erosion from Florida to Cape Hatteras.
+Gale-force winds were observed from North Carolina to New Jersey.
+Around the time of Gilda becoming extratropical, Sable Island off the coast of Nova Scotia recorded a wind gust of 74 mph (119 km/h).